 A diagnostic or viral test can show if your child currently has a

 COVID-19 infection.
 This type of testing may be used if you know your child was exposed to COVID-19, for example, or if someone in your household is showing symptoms.

-Molecular test.
-One kind of diagnostic test is a molecular test.
-It uses a nasal or throat swab or sometimes saliva.
+Polymerase chain reaction (PCR) test.
+This is the "gold standard" test for an active infection with SARS-CoV-2, the virus that causes COVID-19.
+It is sometimes called a molecular test.
+Many PCR tests use a nasal or throat swab or sometimes saliva for a test sample.
 You might get results the same day or up to a week later.
 The molecular test is very accurate and tells you if your child has COVID-19.
 It will not tell if your child had COVID-19 in the past.

 Antibody testing: Has your child had COVID-19 at some point?

 antibody (serology) test checks a sample of your child's blood for special proteins called antibodies.
 The body makes these to fight off viruses like SARS-CoV-2, the virus that causes COVID-19.
 Antibody tests help show whether someone's immune system has been infected by COVID-19 in the past, even if there were no symptoms.

 Antibody tests cannot detect a current COVID-19 infection.
 This is because it may take up to three weeks after your child first shows symptoms of being sick before the test can find antibodies in the blood sample.
 Many test locations can give you results the same day or within one to three days.
 Sometimes, a second antibody test is needed.

 Scientists don't know yet if people who had COVID-19 can catch it again.
 That's why, based on what we know today, a positive antibody test does